pslucas0212/dotNet7ForOpenShift/README.md

 Chose the "local" tab and select your OS.

-After you download CRC, click the Download pull secret
+After you download RHOL, click the Download pull secret

 ![Create an OpenShift cluster](/images/dot02.jpg)